 An idea whose time has come!

-This project will consist of two separate, but connected, planning processes.
-There is a restoration phase with PCD and CCRA and a concurrent, event planning committee from the Parkland Community Assoc., Garfield Street Business Association, Spanaway Community Association and others that are hoping to start a recurring community market.
+Phase II will be planned concurrently, to prepare the site for possible events that will be conscientious of the stewardship plans.
+A planning committee is being formed from the Parkland Community Assoc., Garfield Street Business Association, Spanaway Community Association, the PLU Business Office, and others that are hoping to start a recurring community market.

 The site is three parcels between 133rd and 134th Streets South and A Street totaling 3.2 acres.
 Clover Creek runs through the center.
 The west side will be natural prairie grass and native plants and flowers.
-The east side will host event space, native plants and trees, rain gardens, and clover.
+The east side is expected to host event space, native plants, fruit trees, rain gardens, and clover.

-The creek will have a 50-foot buffer area with trees and native plants.
+The initial plan put forward will have a 50-foot buffer area with trees and native plants.
 There are bridges over the creek where it will be visible.
+So at lease 40% of the property will be left as a native plant resource area.
+Another small portion will have trees and bushes that produce fruit.
 As more plans gel, it will be shared here.
+It is likely some things will change as the work progresses.

 Leave a comment